Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Shrinking target problems

 \end{thm}

 \begin{proof} We first note that the bound

-holds for $\bms$-a.e. $x$ in general for any monotone sequence of shrinking targets in a measure preserving dynamical system (see \cite[Lemma 2.2]{KelmerYu17}).
-It is thus sufficient to show that for $\bms$-a.e. $x$ we have
+holds for $\bms$-a.e.$x$; indeed, this holds in general for any monotone sequence of shrinking targets in a measure preserving dynamical system (see \cite[Lemma 2.2]{KelmerYu17}).
+It is thus sufficient to show that for $\bms$-a.e. $x$,